alisahp/infrastructure/jenkins/README.md

 ### Error 4
 ![Output](https://github.com/farrukh90/infrastructure/blob/master/jenkins/images/Timeout.png)
 #### When you see above error it means AWS is taking some time to update Route53 entry.
-It is safe to rerun apply command
+It is safe to rerun apply command.
+Also verify if you put the proper domain in tfvars file

 ---